 And, gently, memories take flight:

-There still sits the empty chair
+of once, when the empty chair

 Note: “Azulite” is a mineral consisting of translucent pale blue smithsonite – looks like moonstone.